koffiebaard/repomeister/readme.md

 export repomeister_db_name=repomeister
 ```

-3) Create a file called `repo_file` in the root and add your GIT repos to it.
+3) Create a file called `repofile` in the root and add your GIT repos to it.
 Just a list of GIT strings, like so:

-./repo_file
+./repofile
 ```
 git@github.com:wisc/consolia-api.git
 git@bitbucket.org:timquax/consolia-api-python-mongo.git